trenddapp/frontend/README.md

-This repository holds our frontend code, which includes the home page, all of the product pages, and etc.
+This repository holds our frontend code, which includes the home page, all of the dapps, and etc.

 ## Installation
 Run the commands below: